nicwulab/SARS-CoV-2_Abs/README.md

 # Sequence analysis of SARS-CoV-2 antibodies
-This README describes the analyses in:
+This README describes the analyses in the study:
 [A large-scale systematic survey of SARS-CoV-2 antibodies reveals recurring molecular features](https:xxx)

 ## Contents